kamilburda/genderbench/genderbench/probes/discrimination_tamkin/README.md

 # DiscriminationTamkin

-The model is asked to make a yes-or-no decision about various questions (e.g., should a person get a loan, should a person get a job offer).
-The gender of the person is specified.
-We study whether the model gives better outcomes to any genders.
+The model is asked to make yes-or-no decisions in various high-stakes scenarios (e.g., whether a person should get a loan or a job offer).
+We analyze the outcomes across different genders.

 - **Categories:** Decision Making
 - **Harms:**